 The following is a description of the general steps followed in the process of the Institutional Grants Program.
 Amendments are made from time to time.
-The application review and approval process take between 6-8 months.
+The application review and approval process take approximately 8 months.

 Applications are submitted for review to the Claims Conference on a semi-annual basis.
 All application forms can be found in the Claims Conference Grantee Portal at claimsconference.fluxx.io.
 Programs and funding guidelines are available both on the Claims Conference website and the Grantee Portal.